Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Ethical Considerations

 \section{Ethical Considerations}

 Our study investigates social identity biases in Chinese LLMs.
 We do not aim to reinforce stereotypes or discriminatory content; rather, our objective is to document systematic patterns that may emerge from model generations.
 All prompts were synthetically designed, and no personally identifiable information (PII) or sensitive user data was used.
-Generated examples that contained offensive or harmful content were analyzed only in aggregate, and no verbatim harmful generations are included in this paper.
+Because documenting the phenomenon requires sentence-level illustration, we include a small number of short verbatim model outputs with English translations.
+These excerpts are selected to be minimally sufficient for qualitative interpretation and should not be treated as representative descriptions of any group.
 We recognize that analyzing social identity and gender-related biases involves sensitive categories.
 While such patterns may partly reflect stereotypes and prejudices present in real-world data, our analysis focuses exclusively on the behavior of the models under study.
 The results should not be interpreted as accurate representations of the groups involved, nor as the views of the authors, but as properties of the models examined.